Jimbo994/ProgrammeerProject/README.md

 WieBetaaltWat makes uses of account activition using email and also inviting other people by sending email.
 I would really like it if my app had this possibility as well.
 But I do not know how I can implement this yet.
 This is going to be a problem as well.

+**Decomposing the Problem**

+The problems that need to be overcome in order to complete this app can be divided in several parts.
+One part is the the registration and authentication of users to a database.
+And how other users can be invited and added to a group.
+I think this will be the hardest part of the project.

+The second part is the making of tasks and subtasks for a group.
+This is similar to making a to do list into a to do list.

+The third part will be adding addition functionalities like a score board or adding a functionality where users can post pictures of their work.

+The fourth part is overall design.